a-mishra27/Caught/README.md

 # 📸 Caught – Auto Capture Smiling Face

-Automatically captures a photo whenever the user smiles using **Python**, **OpenCV**, and **MediaPipe Face Mesh**.
+An AI-powered Python application that automatically captures a photo when a smile is detected using **MediaPipe Face Mesh** and **OpenCV**.

+---

-## ✨ Features
+## 🚀 Features

-- 😀 Real-time face detection
+- 😀 Real-time webcam feed
-- 😊 Smile detection using MediaPipe Face Mesh landmarks
+- 👤 Face detection using MediaPipe Face Mesh
+- 😊 Smile detection based on facial landmarks
-- 📷 Automatic image capture on smile
+- 📷 Automatically captures an image when a smile is detected
-- 🔔 Camera shutter sound after capture
-- ⚡ Fast and lightweight
+- ⚡ Fast and lightweight implementation
-- 🖥️ Real-time webcam preview
+- 💻 Simple and easy-to-use interface

 ---